citizennet/purescript-httpure/docs/Routing.md

 - `path` - An `Array` of `String` path segments.
 A path segment is a nonempty string separated by a `"/"`.
 Empty segments are stripped out when HTTPure creates the `HTTPure.Request` record.
-- `query` - A `StrMap` of `String` values.
-Note that if you have any query parameters without values (for instance, a URL like `/foo?bar`), then the value in the `StrMap` for that query parameter will be the empty `String` (`""`).
+- `query` - An `Object` of `String` values.
+Note that if you have any query parameters without values (for instance, a URL like `/foo?bar`), then the value in the `Object` for that query parameter will be the empty `String` (`""`).
 - `headers` - A `HTTPure.Headers` object.
 The `HTTPure.Headers` newtype wraps
-  the `StrMap String` type and provides some typeclass instances that make more sense when working with HTTP headers.
+  the `Object String` type and provides some typeclass instances that make more sense when working with HTTP headers.
 - `body` - A `String` containing the contents of the request body, or an empty `String` if none was provided.